ddubson/ddubson/README.md

 ### Hi there 👋

-I'm a software engineer, formerly VMware R&D & Pivotal Labs.
+I'm an Engineering Manager at Luminate.
+Previously VMware Tanzu R&D & Pivotal Labs.

 You can find [my posts and garden here](https://www.dmitriydubson.com)